munroegroup/munroegroup.github.com/_posts/2014-01-17-dont-use-email-write-a-blog-post.md

 -----------------------------------------------------
 The next time you need to send information in email, think first if anyone else could benefit from that information in the future who may not have asked for it at the current time.
 If there is, document that information on a web page.

-If it is a personal project you are sharing with friends that does not require privacy, information on an open source project, or maybe just a food recipe, find any easy location on the internet to create a blog and document that information within the blog of blogs that can easily be created, and for free.
+If it is a personal project you are sharing with friends that does not require privacy, information on an open source project, or maybe just a food recipe, find any easy location on the internet to create a blog and document that information within a blog.
+A blog can easily be created, and for free.

 If it is work information, create a document on the company intranet, your company has one of those, right?
 If they don't take it upon yourself to set up a wiki internally or ask your IT department to help set one up.